KKV9/ranger_mtpy/README.md

 # Issues
 - There are issues with renaming files on devices.
 You may have to move the file from the device and rewrite to do so.
-- You may have to press `R` periodically to refresh directories.
+- You may have to press `R` periodically to refresh directories within ranger.